BlenderCN-Org/Parametric-Flooring-for-Blender-3D/README.md

-# BlenderParametricObject
-Parametric Object sample for Blender 2.78+
+# Parametric Flooring for Blender 3D

-Strong basis for parametric object dev under blender

-- Support linked objects (ALT+D)
-- Support for copy parameter to selection
+Built on the framework provided by `s-leger`.
+Provides parametric flooring for Blender 3D that can be used during architectural visulization, or just in regular modeling applications.

+There are nine different patterns included:

+- Boards
+- Parquet
+- Herringbone Parquet
+- Herringbone
+- Regular Tile
+- Hopscotch
+- Stepping Stone
+- Hexagon
-- Clean mesh create/update
+- Windmill